Totsua/exhibition-curator-backend/README.md

 ### Prerequisites

 * Install [MySQL](https://dev.mysql.com/downloads/installer/)
-* Create a server on MySQL with a named database
+* Create a server on MySQL with a named database and run the server

 ### Installation